jhpyle/docassemble/_docs/installation.md

 and the `Directory` section into the `<VirtualHost *:80>` section of your Apache configuration file.

 `docassemble` uses a SQL database.
-These instructions assume a PostgreSQL database, but any database compatible with Python's sqlalchemy should work with appropriate changes to the `/etc/docassemble/config.yml` file.
-Set up the database by running:
+Set up the database by running the following commands.
+(You may wish to make changes to the database information in `/etc/docassemble/config.yml` first.)

-    echo 'create role "www-data" login; create database docassemble;' | sudo -u postgres psql sudo -u postgres python ~/docassemble/docassemble_webapp/docassemble/webapp/create_tables.py
+    echo 'create role "www-data" login; create database docassemble;' | sudo -u postgres psql sudo -u postgres python ~/docassemble/docassemble_webapp/docassemble/webapp/create_tables.py /etc/docassemble/config.yml
     echo 'grant all on all tables in schema public to "www-data"; grant all on all sequences in schema public to "www-data";' | sudo -u postgres psql docassemble

 In order for the "Sign in with Google" and "Sign in with Facebook"